 Windows 7 integrates the growing amount of Internet media content into the Media Center experience.
-Now it’s easy for you to see and select links related to something you’re currently watching.
-For example, when you watch a TV show you’ve recorded you’ll notice that the program information includes links to the Internet site for that show along with other related links, perhaps to Internet movie trailers or other on-demand episodes.
+It makes it easy for you to see and select links related to something you’re currently watching.
+For example, when you watch a TV show you’ve recorded, you’ll notice that the program information includes links to the Internet site for that show, along with links to related information, such as Internet movie trailers or other on-demand episodes that are available.
 You can also search for other Internet media content from within Media Center.

 Recorded TV Sharing

-Media Center also lets you record live TV to your computer’s hard drive.
-And if you have a Homegroup with multiple Media Center PCs, anyone can watch these recordings from connected computers in the home network.
+You can use Media Center to record live TV to your computer’s hard drive.
+And if you have a homegroup with multiple PCs with Media Center, anyone can watch these recordings from connected computers in the home network.

-All unprotected DVR-MS recordings can be discovered, played, and copied by any Windows 7 PC in the HomeGroup.
+All unprotected DVR-MS recordings can be discovered, played, and copied by any PC running Windows 7 in the homegroup.

-"Copy Freely" protected DVR-MS recordings can be discovered, played, and copied in Windows 7 Media Center
+"Copy Freely" protected DVR-MS recordings can be discovered, played, and copied using Windows 7 Media Center

-"Copy Once" protected DVR-MS recordings can be discovered, played, and copied in Windows 7 Media Center
+"Copy Once" protected DVR-MS recordings can be discovered, played, and copied using Windows 7 Media Center

-Enables viewing of unprotected recorded TV on remote HomeGroup PCs.
+Enables viewing of unprotected recorded TV on remote PCs in a homegroup

-Broader support for global TV standards
+Broader Support for Global TV Standards

-Windows 7 Media Center includes support for a wider range of TV standards to meet the needs of television viewers around the world.
-Digital TV in Windows 7 works in over 20 global markets, with certified support for Japan's ISDB-T TV standard, DVB TV standards (DVB-T, DVB-S) and Premium Satellite TV standards.
+Windows 7Media Center includes support for a wider range of TV standards to meet the needs of television viewers around the world.
+Digital TV in Windows 7 works in over 20 global markets, with certified support for Japan's ISDB-T TV standard, DVB TV standards (DVB-T, DVB-S), and Premium Satellite TV standards.

-Windows Media Player (WMP)
+Windows Media Player

-Enjoying multimedia in Windows 7 is simple and delightful.
-Whether you want to listen to your favorite songs or CDs while you’re working, or watch a DVD in full screen, playback is fast to start, the experience is consistent, and the focus is on what you’re playing.
-You can easily find what you want to play, or you can ask Windows 7 to just play the music you love.
-Windows 7 can play the most common types of media, including songs from your iTunes library and TV shows from your Media Center PC, so you don’t have to spend time installing special software.
+Enjoying multimedia experiences in Windows 7 is simple and delightful.
+Whether you want to listen to your favorite songs while you’re working, or watch a DVD in full screen, playback is fast to start, the experience is consistent, and the focus is on what you’re playing.
+You can easily find what you want to play, or you can have Windows 7 play just the music you love.
+Windows 7 can play the most common types of media, including songs from your iTunes library and TV shows using Media Center, so you don’t have to spend time installing any special software.

 Optimized DVD Playback